nasrullonurullaev/Docker-DocumentServer/README.md

 To secure the application via SSL basically two things are needed:

 - **Private key (.key)**
+To get access to your data from outside the container, you need to mount the volumes.
+It can be done by specifying the '-v' option in the docker run command.

+    sudo docker run -i -t -d -p 80:80 \
+        -v /app/onlyoffice/DocumentServer/logs:/var/log/onlyoffice  \
+        -v /app/onlyoffice/DocumentServer/data:/var/www/onlyoffice/Data  \
+        -v /app/onlyoffice/DocumentServer/lib:/var/lib/onlyoffice \
+        -v /app/onlyoffice/DocumentServer/rabbitmq:/var/lib/rabbitmq \
+        -v /app/onlyoffice/DocumentServer/redis:/var/lib/redis \
+        -v /app/onlyoffice/DocumentServer/db:/var/lib/postgresql  onlyoffice/documentserver

+Normally, you do not need to store container data because the container's operation does not depend on its state.
+Saving data will be useful:
+* For easy access to container data, such as logs
+* To remove the limit on the size of the data inside the container
+* When using services launched outside the container such as PostgreSQL, Redis, RabbitMQ

+### Running ONLYOFFICE Document Server on Different Port

+To change the port, use the -p command.
+E.g.: to make your portal accessible via port 8080 execute the following command:

+    sudo docker run -i -t -d -p 8080:80 onlyoffice/documentserver

+### Running ONLYOFFICE Document Server using HTTPS

+        sudo docker run -i -t -d -p 443:443 \
+        -v /app/onlyoffice/DocumentServer/data:/var/www/onlyoffice/Data  onlyoffice/documentserver

+Access to the onlyoffice application can be secured using SSL so as to prevent unauthorized access.
+While a CA certified SSL certificate allows for verification of trust via the CA, a self signed certificates can also provide an equal level of trust verification as long as each client takes some additional steps to verify the identity of your website.
+Below the instructions on achieving this are provided.

+To secure the application via SSL basically two things are needed:

+- **Private key (.key)**
 - **SSL certificate (.crt)**

 So you need to create and install the following files: